christian-suar/Flashcard-App/README.md

  I asked the AI to put the answer/question text into the middle of the display.
  2/21/2025
  I made the application window not appear when selecting the file.
+ 2/24/2025
+ With the help of AI, I added the known/unknown card feature.
+This was the biggest osbtacle since trying to add it came with some bugs.
+As far as I know, it is working now.